json420/degu/doc/tutorial.rst

 **So where is Degu a good fit?**

-Degu is a *fantastic* fit if you're implementing REST APIs for device-to-device communication on the local network, especially for P2P applications.
+Degu is a *fantastic* fit if you're implementing REST APIs for device-to-device communication on the local network.

 In a nutshell, this is the typical Degu pattern:

-    1. Application starts an embedded :class:`degu.server.SSLServer` on a random, unprivileged port
+    1. Application starts a :class:`degu.server.SSLServer` on a random, unprivileged port

     2. Application advertises this server to peers on the local network using `Avahi`_ or similar

     3. Peers use a :class:`degu.client.SSLClient` to make requests to this server for structured data sync, file transfer, or whatever else the application REST API might expose

-You can easily build network-transparent components with Degu that "just work" whether the other endpoint is running on another host, running on the localhost, or even running on the localhost using HTTP over ``AF_UNIX``.

-Degu is optimized for low-latency and high-throughput when only modest concurrency is needed.

-Some other noteworthy Degu features:
+Some noteworthy Degu features:

     *   Degu fully exposes HTTP "chunked" transfer-encoding semantics, including the optional per-chunk *extension*

-    *   Degu provides access to full IPv6 address semantics, including the *scopeid* needed for IPv6 link-local addresses
+    *   Degu fully exposes IPv6 address semantics, including the *scopeid* needed for IPv6 link-local addresses

     *   Degu transparently supports ``AF_INET``, ``AF_INET6``, and ``AF_UNIX``,
         all via a single *address* argument used uniformly by the server and